 Reduce costs (Saving Money)

-Investing in the EVM solution will lead to the immediate reduction of high cost spending.
+Investing in the EVM solution will lead to an immediate reduction of high-cost spending.
 This is because the EVM acts as the first line of defense in an imaging environment, by predicting future problems with the imaging assets before the problems manifest.

 What if a critical component of an imaging asset failed?
 The following additional costs would be required to bring the asset back online: